sudoevans/breathworksai/README.md

 1. **User Authentication**: The app uses NextAuth.js for secure user authentication.
 New users can register with an email and password, and returning users can log in to access their personalized breathwork dashboard.

-2. **Personalized Breathwork Sessions**: Once logged in, users are presented with tailored breathwork exercises designed to meet their individual needs.
+2. **Personalized Breathwork Session**: Once logged in, users are presented with tailored breathwork exercises designed to meet their individual needs.
 These exercises can help improve sleep, reduce stress, and promote overall mental clarity.

 3. **Session Tracking**: User activity, including completed sessions, is stored in the PostgreSQL database.
 This allows users to track their progress and revisit previous sessions as needed.